SKevo18/pyflarum/README.md

             else:
                 print(user.username, '(no discussions)')
 ```

-**Disclaimer:** Database support is still new and in beta (as the rest of this library anyways).

-Database has no support for extensions that are not included in Flarum by default.
+Database has currently no support for extensions that are not included in Flarum by default.
 This is because it is very difficult to maintain the support for all the different columns that extensions create - when pyFlarum defines/doesn't define a column that is not/is in the database, it breaks.

-It is also technically not possible to monkey-patch database properties the same way it is possible to do in `FlarumUser`.
+I think that I will eventually find a way to support this, but I don't have the time to do it right now.

 My vision about the database support is to provide an easy way to create migration scripts to Flarum.
-You can see my [other repository](https://github.com/CWKevo/pyflarum-migrations) for migrations that have already been created by me.
+You can see my [other repository](https://github.com/CWKevo/pyflarum-migrations) for migrations that have already been/will be created by me.

 Contributions to both the migrations and this project are welcome!